chazzka/clanekcathedral/clanek.md

 ## Data
 ### Overview
-The analyzed data in this article are the time-series data obtained from IoT sensors.
-These sensors are implemented in the smart home environment and produce continuo
+The analyzed data in this article is the time-series data obtained from IoT sensors.
+These sensors are implemented in the smart home environment and produce continuous data which are reported to the server once every $x$ seconds.

 - [ ] Todo: tady bych chtěl obrázky a nějaký přehled těch time series dat, co jsou ještě anomalie, co je na vstupu a tak
 ### Preprocessing